 - Preheat your oven to 375 degrees.

 - In a large bowl combine your dried breadcrumbs and milk.
-Mix and let sit for a couple minutes to let the bread crumbs absorb the milk
+Mix and let sit for a couple minutes to let the bread crumbs absorb the milk1 ½ cups of dried bread crumbs, 4 tablespoon milk

 - Now, take in the amazing scent!

-- Next add your ground beef, ricotta and beaten eggs along with 1 teaspoon of salt and pepper
+- Next add your ground beef, ricotta and beaten eggs along with salt and pepper2 lbs of 85/15 ground beef, ½ cup of whole milk ricotta, 2 eggs lightly beaten, 1 teaspoon kosher salt and pepper

 - With your hands gently work all of the ingredients together.